zaratan/thp_next_session_2/Projet1/specs/readme.md

 - **A description**: A long description should highlight as much as possible the differents points needed to succeed.
 - **Some acceptance criteria**: A list of things that must be done to consider the issue as done (Must have).

 Plus, each issue should have a score indicating its difficulty.
+(I use labels for scoring)

 ### Example

-Title: User Login
+- Title: User Login
-Score: 3
+- Score: 3

 ```markdown
 ### Why